-As at the date hereof, the members of the Audit Committee are Kerry Spong (Chair), Thomas A. McKeever and T. Sean Harvey, the members of the Nominating and Corporate Governance Committee are Thomas A. McKeever and Kerry Spong, the members of the Technical and Merger and Acquisition Committee are T. Sean Harvey and John McConnell, and the members of the Compensation Committee are John McConnell (Chair) and T. Sean Harvey.
+As at the date hereof, the members of the Audit Committee are Kerry Spong (Chair), Thomas A. McKeever and John McConnell, the members of the Nominating and Corporate Governance Committee are Thomas A. McKeever and Kerry Spong, the members of the Technical and Merger and Acquisition Committee are Thomas A. McKeever and John McConnell, and the members of the Compensation Committee are John McConnell and Kerry Spong.
 The Company does not have an Executive Committee.

-The following table sets out the names of the nominees for election as directors, the province or state, and country of residence, all offices of the Company now held by each of them, their present principal occupation or employment, the period of time for which each has been a director of the Company, and the number of Common shares or number of securities of each class of voting securities of the Company's subsidiaries beneficially owned, or controlled or directed, directly or indirectly, by each proposed director, as of December 13, 2018:
+The following table sets out the names of the nominees for election as directors, the province or state, and country of residence, all offices of the Company now held by each of them, their present principal occupation or employment, the period of time for which each has been a director of the Company, and the number of Common shares or number of securities of each class of voting securities of the Company's subsidiaries beneficially owned, or controlled or directed, directly or indirectly, by each proposed director, as of October 18, 2021:

-Name, Present Office and Province and Country of Residence (1) Principal Occupation or Employment (1) Date First Appointed as a Director No. of Common Shares Beneficially Held or Controlled ^{(1) (2) (7) (8)} MICHAEL D. McINNIS Director and Executive Chairman British Columbia, Canada Professional Engineer from 1975 to present Riverstone Resources Inc.: President and CEO of from October 1996 to December 2012 Victoria Gold Corp.: Director from December 2008 to present Canasil Resources Inc: Director from October 2003 to present June 27, 2002 1,575,000 THOMAS A. McKEEVER ^{(4) (6)} Director South Carolina, U.S.A.
-Houston Exploration Company: Director from 2005 to June 2007 March 15, 2007 48,000 KERRY SPONG ^{(4) (6)} Director British Columbia, Canada Self-employed Accountant Gitennes Explorations Inc.: CFO from July 2004 to present Canasil Resources Inc.: CFO from November 2006 to present Blackheath Resources Inc.: Director and CFO from May 2011 to present September 15, 2015 235,000 JOHN McCONNELL ^{(3) (5)} Director Yukon, Canada Professional mining engineer Victoria Gold Corp.: Director since July 31, 2007; President and CEO from February 2011 to present; Executive Vice President from January 2009 to February 2011 Hudson Resources Inc.: Director from January 2010 to present September 15, 2015 824,000
+Name, Present Office and Province and Country of Residence (1) Principal Occupation or Employment (1) Date First Appointed as a Director No. of Common Shares Beneficially Held or Controlled (1) MICHAEL D. McINNIS Director and Executive Chairman British Columbia, Canada Riverstone Resources Inc.: President and CEO of from October 1996 to December 2012 Victoria Gold Corp.: Director from December 2008 to present Canasil Resources Inc: Director from October 2003 to present June 27, 2002 1,463,581 THOMAS A. McKEEVER (2) (3) (5) Director South Carolina, U.S.A.
+Businessman March 15, 2007 16,000 KERRY SPONG (3) (4) (5) Director British Columbia, Canada Self-employed Accountant Gitennes Explorations Inc.: CFO from July 2004 to present Canasil Resources Inc.: CFO from November 2006 to present Sierra Madre Gold and Silver Ltd.; CFO from December 2020 to present September 15, 2015 335,000 JOHN McCONNELL (2) (3) (4) Director Yukon, Canada Professional mining engineer Victoria Gold Corp.: Director since July 31, 2007; President and CEO from February 2011 to present; Executive Vice President from January 2009 to February 2011 September 15, 2015 824,000

-(1) The information as to province and country of residence, present principal occupation or employment and the number of Common shares beneficially owned or controlled, is not within the knowledge of the management of the Company and has been furnished either by the respective nominees or obtained from SEDI at www.SEDI.ca.
+The information as to province and country of residence, present principal occupation or employment and the number of Common shares beneficially owned or controlled, is not within the knowledge of the management of the Company and has been furnished either by the respective nominees or obtained from SEDI at www.SEDI.ca.